madd-ison/api-hack/README.md

 * Search for recipes by dish name
 * Search for recipes by list of ingredients
 * Results return preview image and recipe URL that opens in a new window
+* Contact form in case of any user questions or concerns

 ---